tibs/oo-db-like-its-1989/notes.rst

 https://www.tonyibbs.co.uk/lsl-timeline.html#gis-development-1988-onwards
 and thereafter

+  "Gothic" - satisfyingly solid with nice twiddly bits

+  When we came up with this as an internal development name, we were promised it would never escape and be used in production.
+Oh well.

+  Amusingly, when I was working in Glasgow University (still mostly for the same company and on this GIS), I worked in offices inside Victorian neo-Gothic buildings.

 I haven't had sight of the codebase I'm (vaguely) remembering since 2003, so I don't think I can possibly give away anything useful!